gknepper/fullstaq-dockerfile/README.md

 # fullstaq-dockerfile
-A docker files to build fullstaq ruby server edition container from scratch
+A dockerfile to build fullstaq ruby server edition container from scratch